oconnor663/keybase_validator/design.md

   for a user.
 But there's no reason to refetch merkle roots or sigchain links in that case, because their contents are immutable.
 That sort of refetching could also become a thundering herd problem, if there are many copies of the validator running in the wild.
+More on this approach in its own section below.
 - Development.
 Much of development will be repeatedly re-running the validator against production Merkle tree data, and gradually encountering all the corner cases that have come up over time.
 Avoiding network fetches during